 Open for lunch and dinner, we visited at lunchtime and were impressed with the quality and quantity of food for the price.

 My Roasted Beet Salad included a bounty of red and gold beets, feta cheese, mandarin orange wedges, apples, asparagus, almond slivers, and was topped with a lovely balsamic reduction.
 The combination worked incredibly well together.
-And it’s truly enough for sharing.
+And it’s true enough for sharing.

 My partner exclaimed his Reuben on Rye to be literally the best he’s had.
 Loaded with grilled pastrami and sauerkraut, melted Swiss cheese, and 1000 Island dressing on grilled marble rye, I have to say I agree.
 I asked for a taste and ended up eating half of it.

 From all of the Palm Desert restaurants, here might be the best lunch.

 One of our biggest surprises of dining in Palm Desert restaurants is the abundance of seafood choices with such freshness, creativity, and top quality.
 Mitch’s on El Paseo is definitely one of these.

 The menu here is so amazing that at lunch we decided to go with a few starters to enjoy a variety of seafood tastings.

 Grilled Spicy BBQ Shrimp is one of the top favorites here.
 Tiger grilled shrimp is served in a zippy Chipotle wine crème sauce on a bed of Asian slaw.